MATH-1300-LN01&WBP01

 from the textbook.

-- Exercises due on October 19 Thursday
+- Exercises due on October 21 Monday

-(submit these here on Canvas or in class):
+(submit these on Canvas or in class):

 - List at least five consecutive horizontal intercepts